 A player who masters basic strategy can bring the blackjack house advantage down to around 0.5%.
 Poor choices, however, can push it over 3%.

-Knowing when to hit, stand, split, double down, surrender, or take insurance—as shown in a blackjack 21 cheat sheet—makes a real difference and improves your blackjack odds against house advantages.
+Knowing when to hit, stand, split, double down, surrender, or take insurance—as shown in a basic strategy chart – makes a real difference and improves your blackjack odds against house advantages.

 Blackjack Payouts